IbcAlpha/IBC/userguide.md

 Remember also to change the task settings to prevent Windows automatically ending it after a certain time.

-Also you can use the ``IbAutoClosedown=no`` setting in the IB Controller configuration file to disable TWS's autologoff feature,  and the ``ClosedownAt=``setting to specify when IB Controller will shut down TWS.
+Also you can use the ``IbAutoClosedown=no`` setting in the IBController configuration file to disable TWS's autologoff feature,  and the ``ClosedownAt=``setting to specify when IBController will shut down TWS.

 Questions?
 ----------
-Lots of people use IB Controller and are happy to assist you!
+Lots of people use IBController and are happy to assist you!
 Please see the [support information](https://github.com/ib-controller/ib-controller#support) for details.